DobbyVPN/dotline-server/README.md

 **ServerName** and **CDNWsUrlPath** have the same value, in particular, the domain name.

-Installation script: **install_script.sh**.
+Installation script: **setup.sh**.
 It works in an interactive mode without having to enter params via cli keys.

-**Docker-Autocompose**: docker run --rm -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/red5d/docker-autocompose <CONTAINER-ID> <CONTAINER-ID> > dump-compose.yaml